Wife selling

 Wife selling is the practice of a husband selling his wife and may include the sale of a female by a party outside a marriage.
 Wife selling has had numerous purposes throughout the practice's history; and the term "wife sale" is not defined in all sources relating to the topic.

-Sometimes, a wife was sold by a husband to a new husband as a means of divorce, in which case sometimes the wife was able to choose who would be her new husband, provided she chose within a certain time period, and especially if the wife was young and sexually attractive.
+Sometimes, a man sold his wife to a new husband as a means of divorce, in which case sometimes the wife was able to choose who would be her new husband, provided she chose within a certain time period, and especially if the wife was young and sexually attractive.
 In some societies, the wife could buy her own way out of a marriage or either spouse could have initiated this form of divorce.
 Reducing a husband's liability for family support and prenuptial debts was another reason for wife sale.
 Taxes were sometimes paid by selling a wife and children and paying the value as the required amount, especially when taxes were too high to permit basic survival.
 Famine leading to starvation was a reason for some sales.
 Gambling debts could be paid by selling a free or slave wife.
-A society might not allow a woman the rights reserved to men regarding spouse sale and a society might deny her any rights if her husband chose to sell her, even a right of refusal.
+A society might not allow a woman the rights reserved to men regarding spouse sale and a society might deny her any rights if her husband chose to sell her, even the right to refuse the sale.
 A divorce that was by mutual consent but was without good faith by the wife at times caused the divorce to be void, allowing her to then be sold.
 A husband might sell his wife and then go to court seeking compensation for the new man's adultery with the wife.
 By one law, adultery was given as a justification for a husband selling his wife into concubinage.

 A free wife might be sold into slavery, such as if she had married a serf or her husband had been murdered.
 Sometimes, a slave-master sold an enslaved wife.
 Enslaved families were often broken up and wives, husbands, and children sold to separate buyers, often never to see each other again, and a threat to sell a wife was used to keep an enslaved husband under a master's discipline.
 In wartime, one side might, possibly falsely, accuse the other of wife sale as a method of spying.
 A wife could also be treated as revenue and seized by the local government because a man had died leaving no heirs.
 Wife sale was sometimes the description for the sale of a wife's services; it might be for a term of years followed by freedom.
 If a sale was temporary, in some cases wife sale was considered temporary only in that the sold-and-remarried wife would, upon her death, be reunited with her first husband.